-In an out-of-the-way Japanese village, there is an illness known as Monmow disease.
-Its symptoms are a wide variety of very bad things: The bones begin to atrophy, the patient exhibits an extraordinarily high fever, and eventually even loses the ability to breathe.
-But the most curious part of Monmow Disease is its visual symptoms: The patient begins to turn into what looks like a humanoid fox.
-His bones crumble into dog-like shape, even forming a snout; hair starts growing all over the body, and the patient's body starts losing the ability to digest nearly anything except raw meat.
+In an out-of-the-way Japanese village, there is an illness known as Monmow Disease.
+Its symptoms are a wide variety of very bad things: the bones begin to atrophy, the patient exhibits an extraordinarily high fever, and eventually even loses the ability to breathe.
+But the most curious part of Monmow Disease is its visual symptoms: the patient begins to turn into what looks like a humanoid fox.
+The patient's bones deform into a dog-like shape, even forming a snout, while hair starts growing all over the body, and the patient loses the ability to digest nearly anything except raw meat.

 - Bestiality Is Depraved: Kirihito feels that he has lost the right to even bear a name after having been raped by a dog.

 - Beware the Nice Ones: Don't piss Kirihito off.